rexray/vg-docker-rexray/README.md

 # Support

-Please file bugs and issues on the [GitHub issues page](https://github.com/codedellemc/vagrant/issues).
+Please file bugs and issues on the [GitHub issues page](https://github.com/thecodeteam/vg-docker-rexray/issues).
 This is to help keep track and document everything related to this repo.
-For general discussions and further support you can join the [{code} by Dell EMC Community Slack](http://community.codedellemc.com/).
+For general discussions and further support you can join the [{code} Community Slack](http://community.thecodeteam.com/).
 The code and documentation are released with no warranties or SLAs and are intended to be supported through a community driven process.